 Providing clean water requires workers that are certified and trained in the treatment process.
 Today, around 50% of the certified plant operators around the state of Tennessee will reach retirement age within the next ten years.
 At our plant, we have four of our six trained operators planning to retire in the next decade.
 The state-level certification exam for trained Grade III and Grade IV Operators is very demanding, with less than 40% of applicants passing the exam.

 There are many different treatment techniques used at water and wastewater treatment plants, and thus many skills required to be certified.
 A Grade III and IV Operator uses physical, chemical, biological, and algebraic concepts and principles to create sustainable outcomes in their treatment plant.
 They need exceptional communication skills and the training to operate the equipment, instruments, and various software in use at their plant.
 Pellissippi State Community College is offering a new associates degree program targeted at preparing individuals who are interested in pursuing these certifications and filling this growing need for our industry.
 The program is the first of its kind in Tennessee and will provide students an advantage by incorporating hands on experience with on-site training and education on the specific skills needed in preparation for state exams.

-To develop the program, and ensure it was effective in preparing students for success, Pellissippi State developed an industry advisory committee comprised of professionals from the water and wastewater field.
-Thomas Flynn, our Plant Manager and AL Scott, our District Manager served with others on the committee.
-Thomas encourages students interested in a career in the water and wastewater treatment field, he says it is extremely satisfying work and a unique opportunity to serve the community, in Blount County the population is growing rapidly and as the county grows so will South Blount Utility.
+To develop the program and ensure it was effective in preparing students for success, Pellissippi State developed an industry advisory committee comprised of professionals from the water and wastewater field.
+Eugene Durant, our Plant Manager, and AL Scott, our District Manager, served with others on the committee.
+Al Scott encourages students interested in a career in the water and wastewater treatment field.
+He says, "it is extremely satisfying work and a unique opportunity to serve the community.
+In Blount County, the population is growing rapidly and as the county grows, so will South Blount Utility."